ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 * A Kubernetes cluster and [<mark style="color:blue;">Install Crossplane</mark>](https://docs.crossplane.io/latest/software/install/) into a namespace called `crossplane-system`.

 {% hint style="info" %}
 **Note:**  You can install a Kubernetes Cluster locally by using kind or any other lightweight Kubernetes version and Crossplane.
-For more information, see [<mark style="color:blue;">Crossplane Provider IONOS Cloud POC</mark>](../examples/example.md).
+For more information, see [<mark style="color:blue;">Crossplane Provider IONOS Cloud Usage Example</mark>](../examples/example.md).
 {% endhint %}

 ## Authentication on IONOS Cloud